 was accused of being a secessionist.
 At first he was incarcerated at Fort McHenry but later sent to Fort Warren.
 In 1869 Mr. Gordon became president of the C & O Canal.
 He was appointed Associate Judge of the Circuit Court in 1883.
 Mr. Gordon remained in the public eye throughout his long and illustrious career.
 He died suddenly on August 13, 1887 and is buried at Rose Hill Cemetery in Cumberland.

 The Allegany County Historical Society purchased the home from the Roberts' estate in 1954.
 The Second Empire style home is operated as a house museum and is opened to the public for tours.
-Visitors are welcomed by costumed tour docents that escort them along three floors of the home illustrating the lifestyle of an upper-middle class family of the late 1800's.
+Visitors are welcomed by costumed tour docents that escort them along three floors of the home illustrating the lifestyle of an upper-middle class family of the late 1800's and early 1900's.